-The Company's ability to provide services to its customers is also dependent upon the availability at reasonable prices of raw materials, which the Company purchases from various suppliers, most of whom are located in North America and increasingly from overseas.
+The Company's ability to provide services to its customers is also dependent upon the availability at reasonable prices of raw materials, which the Company purchases from various suppliers, many of whom are located in North America but also increasingly from overseas including Asia and the Middle East.
 The availability and supply of materials has been consistent in the past; however as countries around the world emerge from the COVID-19 pandemic, there have been increasing supply chain issues and disruptions.
 Coupled with increasing demand from the Company's customers, periodic shortages of certain materials have been experienced and costs have been affected.
-Additionally, although the Company generally does not source materials from Eastern Europe, the recent conflict in Ukraine could also impact global supply chains and trade routes in ways which are not anticipated, particularly if that conflict expands beyond Ukraine's borders.
+Although the Company generally does not source materials from Eastern Europe, the recent conflict in Ukraine could also impact global supply chains and trade routes in ways which are not anticipated, particularly if that conflict expands beyond Ukraine's borders.
+Additionally, increased political tensions relating to China and Taiwan could cause significant supply chain disruptions, particularly as the Company sources more materials from Asia.
 Moreover, disruptions to transportation networks, impacts from pandemics, shortages of transportation infrastructure (including container availability), or other disruptions to global supply chains may impact the Company's ability to deliver products and services to its customers.
 These disruptions, such as those seen generally as a result of the spread of COVID-19, may also impact global demand for oil and gas, which may in turn result in a reduction in drilling activity and production economics globally.
 CES continues to evaluate potential changes to customer activity levels and the potential impacts to our business.